Exact Rotating Wave Approximation: Kick Operators for non-Smooth Drives

+in which both interval boundaries $t_a$ and $t_b$ are given explicitly.
+The lowest two terms in the summation of Eq.~(\ref{MagnusExtended}), $m_0$ and $m_1$, are respectively given by Eqs.~(\ref{mt0}) and (\ref{mt1}) upon replacing the integral bounds via $t_0\rightarrow t_a$ and $t_0+t_c \rightarrow t_b$.
+Below we replace the envelope $H_1(t)$ and its derivatives by Taylor series with respect to the time of the divergence; that is, we use the Taylor series (\ref{Taylorexpansion}) with $t = t_d$ to determine Magnus-Taylor expansions of the form $\M[\H, t_d; t_a, t_b]$.

+From the definition of the propagators $e^{\Omega_A}$ through $e^{\Omega_D}$ [cf.~Fig.~\ref{fig:jumpop-trace}(b)], it is clear that the required Magnus-Taylor expansions are taken for the anterior interval (\ref{anterior}) or the posterior interval (\ref{posterior}).
+Furthermore, similar to the time evolution (\ref{UMT}) across an entire Magnus interval expressed via the Magnus-Taylor expansion (\ref{MagnusTaylor}), the operators $\Omega_A$ through $\Omega_D$ can be expressed via the Magnus Taylor expansion with extended notation given in Eq.~(\ref{MagnusExtended}).
+Because of this we have

-where again $n=1$ for the case of Fig.~\ref{fig:jumpop-trace}.
-Similar to Eq.~(\ref{beta0}), where we expressed the parameter $t_0$ as the dimensionless gauge parameter $\beta_0 \equiv 2\omega t_0$, we now introduce a dimensionless parameter to replace the time of the discontinuity,
+where again $n=1$ for the time evolution within the framed section shown in Fig.~\ref{fig:jumpop-trace}.
+Below we express the kick operators using a dimensionless parameter that replaces the time of the divergence $t_d$,